timoinutilis/lowres-nx/docs/readme.txt

 	Start the application in fullscreen mode

 	-fullwidth yes/no
-	Start the application in fullwidth mode, Ctrl+v or Space key toggles view area
+	Start the application in fullwidth mode, Ctrl+v toggles view area

 	-disabledev yes/no
 	Disable the Development Menu, Esc key quits LowRes NX

+	-mapping 0-1
+    Set the key mapping.
+0 is standard, 1 is GameShell.

 	program.nx
 	Name of the program to run